TheKikGen/KonverterMidiUSB/README.md

 Plug an USB keyboard in the host shield, a midi cable to the midi out and to a synth.
 You are now able to use your favorite USB midi keyboard with any standard midi DIN device.
+For greater simplicity, the HEX files compiled from the latest version are available.